Denver-Devs/denverdevs.org/docs/resources/gig-post-formatting/index.md

 ```

 ::: tip
-- Please upload your resume somewhere online (github, dropbox) and link to it, uploaded resumes may be deleted
+- Please upload your resume somewhere online (GitHub, Dropbox) and link to it, uploaded resumes may be deleted
 :::